Simone Fontecchio: Utah Jazz (2022–2024)

-On 17 July 2022, Fontecchio signed a two-year contract with the National Basketball Association's (NBA) Utah Jazz.
+On 17 July 2022, Fontecchio signed a two-year, $6.25 million contract with the National Basketball Association's (NBA) Utah Jazz.
 Fontecchio made his NBA debut on 19 October.
 On 7 December, Fontecchio made a game-winning dunk in a 124–123 win over the Golden State Warriors.
 Fontecchio's career high came on 14 December 2023, against the Portland Trail Blazers, where he scored 24 points on 87% field goal percentage.
 Fontecchio tied his career-high 24 points on 2 January 2024, in a 127–90 win against the Dallas Mavericks.

 Detroit Pistons (2024–2025)

 On February 8, 2024, Fontecchio was traded to the Detroit Pistons in exchange for Kevin Knox II, a second round pick and the rights to Gabriele Procida.

 In May 2024, Fontecchio underwent surgery on his left big toe.

-On July 12, 2024, Fontecchio re-signed with the Pistons.
+On July 12, 2024, Fontecchio re-signed with the Pistons on a two-year, $16 million contract.

 Miami Heat (2025–present)

 On July 7, 2025, Fontecchio was traded to the Miami Heat in exchange for Duncan Robinson.

+On March 10, 2026, Fontecchio's Heat teammate Bam Adebayo scored 83 points, the second-most of all time in a single NBA game.
+With Fontecchio, the next leading scorer, putting up 18 points, the two became the second-highest scoring duo in a single NBA game, only behind Wilt Chamberlain and Al Attles in Chamberlain's 100-point game in 1962.

+On July 2, 2026, Fontecchio re-signed with the Heat on a one-year minimum contract.